catspeed-cc/tokenserver-debian/README.md

 Dockerized token server for catspeed fork found at https://github.com/catspeed-cc/invidious - based on Debian

 Tokenserver pre-generates and stores tokens in redis cache, allowing you to make requests to an API to get the tokens instantaneously.
 It is primarily designed to be used with catspeed-cc/invidious fork.
 Tokenserver can store many tokens and serve them randomly.
-Tokenserver utilizes catspeed-cc/youtube-trusted-session-generator a fork iv-org/youtube-trusted-session-generator
+Tokenserver utilizes https://github.com/catspeed-cc/youtube-trusted-session-generator a fork of https://github.com/iv-org/youtube-trusted-session-generator .

-I will also be moving the stats calculator here, to keep everything neat and tidy in this project, and also remove even more load off the invidious process/container.
+I will also be moving the stats calculator here, to keep everything neat and tidy in this project, and remove even more load off the invidious process/container.
 Eventually all that the invidious process/container will be doing is making redis calls.

 Tokenserver will be able to be set up behind a reverse proxy, and you will be able to have infinite number of token servers.
 The beautiful thing about this is the token data is only 350-500 bytes, meaning this can be set up on a relatively low bandwidth connection.
 I personally have only 10Mbit/sec upload, but it can handle lots at 500 bytes per request.
 Enough I suspect that it should sustain the catspeed invidious instance with high traffic.
 Worst case I can spin up a VPS with Vultr to take some load as well.